COMP2221/fp-website/site/content/slides.md

   "slides/2022-23/Lec10.pdf" >}}),
   [video](https://durham.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=a1241441-a2c2-4554-b4a7-afa4009594d2)

   We did a recap of the topics we covered in the course, mainly, types, functions, lists, recursion, evaluation strategies and the lambda calculus.
 Further, I briefly outlined the nature of the summer exam and provided an overview of topics from past exams that moght be relevant for you.
-In general, yoi can find past CS exams [here](https://durhamuniversity.sharepoint.com/teams/exampapers/Computer%20Science/Forms/AllItems.aspx).
+In general, you can find past CS exams [here](https://durhamuniversity.sharepoint.com/teams/exampapers/Computer%20Science/Forms/AllItems.aspx).